serverless/serverless/.github/PULL_REQUEST_TEMPLATE.md

 <!-- ⚠️⚠️ Ensure that support for Node.js v10 is maintained. -->

 <!--
-⚠️⚠️ Ensure that proposed change passes CI.
-Confirm on that by running following scripts:
+⚠️⚠️ Ensure that the proposed change passes CI.
+Confirm that by running the following scripts:
 • npm run prettier-check
 • npm run lint
 • npm test